martinhsieh586/Django-set-selenium-at-heroku/README.md

-# Python Django: Getting Started
+# Python Django with selenium: Getting Started

 A barebones Django app, which can easily be deployed to Heroku.